 We should ask ourselves to give this way at least once each day and no doubt we will find our lives improving dramatically.

-If we aren’t exercising right now, we need to start.
-Exercise can be in the form of walking, jogging, cross training, or playing tennis.
+If you aren’t exercising right now, you need to start.
+Exercise can be in the form of walking, jogging, cross training or playing tennis.
 The key is to start moving your body.

-We will feel better and look better and when those things happen, we will feel more confident, positive, and happy.
+You will feel better and look better and when those things happen.
+Plus, you will feel more confident, positive, and happy.
 That’s just a plain and simple fact.

 But the reality is that 99% of the people we see every day are good, decent people.

-So the next time we’re on an elevator with a stranger, let’s say hello and ask them how they are.
-And do it sincerely.
+So, the next time you’re on an elevator with a stranger, say hello, and ask them how they are.
+Do it sincerely.

-When we’re waiting in line at the grocery store, we can strike up a conversation with the person behind you.
+When you’re waiting in line at the grocery store, you can strike up a conversation with the person behind you.
 You’ll be amazed at how your whole being will change when you do this.

 We just may make someone’s day and will surely feel better ourselves as well.
 Making someone happier, even if it’s temporary, will have a profound effect on our own happiness.